 “I’ve read the parable of the talents,” her friend said.
 “I also find it interesting.”

-“So, you understand that no one can say they’re not without means to pick themselves up from the ground instead of trying to get people’s hard-earned money on the street.”
+“So, you understand that no one is entirely without the means to pick themselves up from the ground instead of trying to get people’s hard-earned money on the street.”

 “I understand that you’re yet to get to your point,” her friend said, smiling.

-“Anyway,” Sandra began, “one of them was on those things that look like a skateboard, and he jumped at my feet when he saw that I was going to ignore him.”
+“Anyway,” Sandra began, “one of them was on one of those board-like things with wheels, and he jumped at my feet when he saw that I was going to ignore him.”

 Her friend giggled.